RetroReversing/retroReversing/pages/tools/GameProgrammingStarterKit.md

 It follows the "Teach Yourself in 21 Days" format, covering the complete Visual C++ environment and providing an overview of object-oriented programming

-it is unclear if this is the original version or 1.5, I can only find details of version 1.5 of the book online.
+This is the original Version 1.0 of the book, but I can only find details of version 1.5 of the book online, not even the cover is available.

 ---
 ## Version 2.0